pmem/ndctl/ndctl-init-labels.md

 `-f; --force`
 Force initialization of the label space even if there appears to be an existing / valid namespace index.
 Warning, this will destroy all defined namespaces on the dimm.

+`-V; --label-version`
+Initialize with a specific version of labels from the namespace label specification.
+Defaults to 1.1

 COPYRIGHT
 =========